How to Install LEMP Stack on Ubuntu 24.04 Server/Desktop

 Sample output:

-A Nginx server block is like a virtual host in Apache.
+An Nginx server block is like a virtual host in Apache.
 We will not use the default server block because it’s inadequate to run PHP code and if we modify it, it becomes a mess.
-So remove the default symlink in sites-enabled directory by running the following command.
-(It’s still available as /etc/nginx/sites-available/default.)
+So remove the default

 sudo rm /etc/nginx/sites-enabled/default

-Then create a brand new server block file under /etc/nginx/conf.d/ directory.
+Then use a command-line text editor like Nano to create a new server block file under /etc/nginx/conf.d/ directory.

 sudo nano /etc/nginx/conf.d/default.conf